OU-Libraries/cdm-util-scripts/README.md

 ### printcdminfo

 `printcdminfo` takes a CONTENTdm repository URL and prints collections and field metadata, including collection and field nicknames.
 If given a repository base URL it will print a table of collection data for that repository; if passed the `--alias` option with a collection alias, it will print the field information for that collection.
+This script is intended to be useful for looking up collection aliases and field nicknames for use with other cdm-util-scripts.

 Example:
 ```console